bresic-whitney/rex-connect/README.md

 However it is possible to use an alias: `as: 'someOtherRexFunction'`

+It is possible to set the options 'profile' to instruct the method to use a specific profile for the rendering

 There are a few predefined actions that would change slightly the query and the response:
 * `:create`: Wraps the fields inside a `data` node and allow the option `return_id: true`
 * `:update`: Wraps the fields inside a `data` node and allow the option `return_id: true`